isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 You will basically be crafting your own special-purpose `dynamic_cast`.
 So, first make sure that your `dynamic_cast` really is as slow as you think it is (there are a fair number of unsupported rumors about) and that your use of `dynamic_cast` is really performance critical.

+We are of the opinion that current implementations of `dynamic_cast` are unnecessarily slow.
+For example, under sutitable conditions, it is possible to perform a `dynamic_cast` in [fast constant time](http://www.stroustrup.com/fast_dynamic_casting.pdf).
+However, compatibility makes changes difficult even if all agree that an effort to optimize is worth while.

 ##### Enforcement